-Undulating across acres of neighborhood grass the notes made clear the bugler probably abandoned the horn after the first few months of band.
-The song wavered between octaves and he left out an entire portion of the familiar bugle call, but after playing it three times, there was no mistaking that this boy had a message to transmit.
+It was clear the bugler abandoned the horn after the first few months of band.
+Our neighbor boy of 12 years or so walked into his front yard and bleated out a warbly version of Taps.
+It sliced through the din of traffic noise, riding lawn mowers and the roar of airplanes with commanding clarity, reorienting the nature of the Friday afternoon air.
+The song wavered between octaves and was missing entire portions, but after playing it three times, there was no mistaking that this boy had a message to transmit.

-My heart knows him.
-I was reassured that there are kindred spirits out there beyond the confines of my safe greenery, brave little souls who feel so much they must grab a trumpet, run out into the sun and explode their hot breath into it.
-I felt him blasting his grief, his heart and his confusion with an explosion of fury.
-I felt his anguish for the world, our country, its troubles, basic human misery and for the people who have chosen to depart so desperately.
+It is reassuring to me that there are kindred spirits out there beyond the confines of my safe greenery, brave little souls whose hearts feel so much that they must grab a trumpet, run out into the sun and explode their hot breath into it.
+No, this world does not make sense.
+Things are not well.
+God does not feel nigh.
+Find a trumpet and blow.